Simulation-Software-Engineering/Lecture-Material/06_miscellaneous/repository_layout_slides.md

 ---

-## The Hitchiker's Guide to Python
+## The Hitchhiker's Guide to Python

 - Based on [K. Reitz's recommendation](https://kennethreitz.org/essays/2013/01/27/repository-structure-and-python)